alexandrnikitin/blog/_drafts/running-java-inside-windows-container-on-windows-server.md

 ---

 ### TL;DR

-You can run .NET/Java/Node/Whatever inside Windows container hosted on Windows server.
-All you need is to install Docker on Microsoft Server 2016 and create/pull a docker image from a registry.
+You can run .NET/Java/Node.js/Whatever inside Windows containers hosted on Windows servers.
+All you need is: Windows Server 2016 (Windows 10), install Docker, install the Windows base image, create/pull a docker image from a registry.

 ### A new era?

-There was(is?) a hype around .NET Core - open source, Linux support.
-People exulted at running .NET Core application inside Linux containers on Linux servers.
-Which is very cool, I sure.
+There was(is?) a hype around .NET Core: C# language, .NET Framework and Runtime were open-sourced.
+They got Linux support.
+People exulted at running .NET Core applications inside Linux containers on Linux servers.
+Which is very cool, I'm sure.
+Let's put .NET Core and tools a bit aside otherwise I end
-But can we do the completely opposite act.
-Can we run Java inside Windows container hosted on Windows server.
+But can we do the completely opposite act?
+Can we run Java inside Windows container hosted on Windows server?
 Let's figure it out!
 I stay away for reasons

 ### Windows and Docker